badlydrawnrob/anki/docs/styleguide/index.md

 ## ⚠️ Deprecated

+> [!Note]
+>
-> Disagree with any of these changes?
-Let me know!
+> **Disagree with any of these changes?** Get in touch.

 1. `Code Inline` field no longer colors **bold** and _italic_ for styling.
 2. `Markdown` field no longer required: `npm run data-code-reverse` if needed.

 ```
-ⓘ New app flashcards will edit with raw Markdown and cache HTML where required.
+ⓘ New app features

+Flashcards will edit raw Markdown and cache HTML where required.
 ```